 There are certain restrictions imposed by real estate law on the ownership of real estate.
 While on the one hand it is said that you can do whatever you want if you own property, there are certain restrictions imposed by the government - federal, state, national and local law enforcement agencies.
 Violation of real estate law can result in heavy fines, penalties, injunctions and, in some cases, criminal prosecution.

 The three most common restrictions are:Zoning - Zoning laws restrict the use of property for residential, industrial, agricultural or commercial purposes.
 There are also restrictions on the size and height of improvements to the property.
+Environmental hazards - This information tells you what materials can be stored on the property and who is responsible for the disposal of environmental hazards on the property.

+These include government regulated materials such as asbestos, lead paint, petrochemicals, radon and toxic waste.
 Public Easement and Right of Way - Some part of the property will have to be left open for others to use.
 Easements and rights of way are used to allow access to other properties, to provide roads and pavements, and to allow for the installation of power, gas, telephone and sewer lines.

 In addition to the above restrictions, there are also non-government restrictions, such as private party restrictions, which may be imposed on the use of your property.
 For example, a developer will have to decide on lot sizes, architectural design and vehicle parking, subject to the conditions set out in the purchase agreement.
 The consequences of a breach of private party agreements include an award of damages to the offender and injunctive relief.